Templates Since 1.2.0

 This makes them highly adaptable: whether you're integrating a database, messaging system, or internal service, templates give you a low-code mechanism to structure your system changes cleanly and consistently.

-Why Do Templates Exist?
+Why do Templates exist?

 Templates exist to solve a common problem in traditional, code-based changes: duplicated logic across Changes.